symfony/symfony-docs/book/forms.rst

 For more information, see the :doc:`Doctrine ORM chapter</book/doctrine>`.

-The key thing to understand is that when the form is bound, the submitted data is transferred to the underlying object immediately.
+The key thing to understand is that when the form is submitted, the submitted data is transferred to the underlying object immediately.
 If you want to persist that data, you simply need to persist the object itself (which already contains the submitted data).